input-output-hk/partner-chains-smart-contracts/offchain/README.md

 You can find a sample configuration file in `ctl/config.example.json`.

 When using the CLI argument and the configuration file together, the **CLI arguments override** these configuration values.
-You can also set any of the above values to null, if you don't want to set a default value for that property.
+You can also set any of the above values to null if you don't want to set a default value for that property.

 ### 3.3.
 Configuring hosted runtime dependencies

-You can set the network configuration of the runtime dependecies in the configuration file using the following format:
+You can set the network configuration of the runtime dependencies in the configuration file using the following format:

 _$CWD/config.json_